leemac/leemac.github.io/about.md

 ## Projects

 I always have one or two hobby projects that I work on to learn more.
-Most aren't public and I tend to abandon them after some time due to lack of interest but it's lots of fun working on them and I learn quite a bit.
+Most aren't public and I tend to abandon them after some time due to lack of interest and/or time (I work at a start-up which takes up most, if not all of my time) but it's lots of fun working on them and I learn quite a bit.

 My current projects are: